exceljs/exceljs/README.md

 <ul>
     <li>
-      Merged <a href="https://github.com/guyonroche/exceljs/pull/187">Pass views to worksheet-writer #187</a>
-      Now also passes views to worksheet-writer.
+      Merged <a href="https://github.com/guyonroche/exceljs/pull/190">Fix tiny bug [Update hyperlink-map.js] #190</a>
-      Thanks to <a href="https://github.com/Temetz">Temetz</a> for the contribution.
+      Thanks to <a href="https://github.com/lszlkss">lszlkss</a> for the contribution.
     </li>
     <li>
-      Merged <a href="https://github.com/guyonroche/exceljs/pull/189">Do not escape xml characters when using shared strings #189</a>
-      Fixing bug in shared strings.
+      Merged <a href="https://github.com/guyonroche/exceljs/pull/196">fix typo on sheet view showGridLines option #196</a>
+      "showGridlines" should have been "showGridLines".
-      Thanks to <a href="https://github.com/tkirda">tkirda</a> for the contribution.
+      Thanks to <a href="https://github.com/gadiaz1">gadiaz1</a> for the contribution.
     </li>
 </ul>